 Was Cox going to be suspended?
 Did the arrest force the dismissal?
 Did something else happen?
-There are so many questions and not very many answers coming from the Bulldogs football program at the moment.
+There are so many questions and not very many answers coming from the Bulldogs football program at the moment the news broke.

-Cox played in 13 of 14 games last season with a start against the Texas Longhorns in the Allstate Sugar Bowl.
+Cox played in 13 of 14 games in the 2018 season for the Bulldogs, starting against the Texas Longhorns in the Allstate Sugar Bowl.
 He recorded 20 tackles, including two tackles for loss and one sack, as a true freshman.
 The five star recruit was ready to be a big piece of Georgia’s championship run, but he simply couldn’t stay out of trouble in Athens.

-Better days are ahead for the UGA football team at Sanford Stadium this season, but if the report is true, losing a player as talented as outside linebacker Brenton Cox is not fun for a team trying to compete with the Alabama Crimson Tide for an SEC title and possible College Football Playoff berth in 2019.
+At the time losing a player as talented as outside linebacker Cox wasn’t fun for a team trying to compete with the Alabama Crimson Tide for an SEC title and possible College Football Playoff berth in 2019.
 However, as we now know, Georgia ended up just fine in that department.

-According to 247Sports, Cox has decided to transfer to the Florida Gators and play for head coach Dan Mullen almost immediately after his dismissal.
+According to 247Sports, Cox decided to transfer to the Florida Gators and play for head coach Dan Mullen almost immediately after his dismissal.
 He was apparently already enrolled at the University of Florida and was expected at practice in Gainesville within two weeks of leaving the Bulldogs.
 That’s quite the quick turnaround.
 However, Cox sat out the entirety 2019, returning to the gridiron in 2020.